Dyes have been used to improve the color of grass since the 1950s.

 A single application can last for months.

-Plus, the ingredients of the homemade grass dye are natural and not harmful to the grass, plants, or pets.
+Plus, the homemade grass dye ingredients are natural and not harmful to the grass, plants, or pets.

 This is because the dye itself is non-toxic and will help the grass withstand the temperature fluctuations over the seasons.